-Two NIH-funded postdoctoral positions are available immediately for highly motivated individuals to participate in Alzheimer's disease research.
-Successful candidates will investigate cellular and molecular mechanisms of AD risk factors, and AD-associated synaptic abnormalities using transgenic and knock-out mouse models as well as rodent primary cultures and human iPSC-derived neurons and glia.
+An NIH-funded postdoctoral position is available immediately for a highly motivated individual to participate in Alzheimer’s disease research.
+The successful candidate will investigate cellular and molecular mechanisms of AD risk factors and AD-associated microglial and neuronal abnormalities using transgenic and knock-out mouse models, rodent primary cultures, and human iPSC-derived neurons and glia.

-Applicants must hold a Ph.D. or MD., Ph.D. in a related field and a strong background in synaptic physiology or advanced microscopy applications.
-Only candidates with demonstrated experience in super-resolution / live-cell imaging, neuronal protein trafficking, genomics/proteomics/ bioinformatics, or iPSC technology, by way of at least one publication, will be considered for these positions.
-Preference will be given to candidates with interdisciplinary training and a strong publication record.
-Researchers with substantial postdoctoral experience will be considered for an appropriate level of appointment.
+Applicants must hold a Ph.D. or MD., Ph.D. in a related field, and a strong background in synaptic physiology or advanced microscopy applications.
+Only candidates with demonstrated experience - by way of at least one publication - in microglial biology, super-resolution / live-cell imaging, neuronal protein trafficking, genomics/proteomics/bioinformatics, or iPSC technology will be considered for these positions.
+Preference will be given to candidates with interdisciplinary training and a strong publication record, and researchers with substantial postdoctoral experience will be considered for an appropriate level of appointment.

 Recent Lab Publications: